-20th Century World History 12 (MWH-12) Histoire Mondiale du XXe Siècle 12 (FWH-12)
+Histoire Mondiale du XXe Siècle 12 (FWH-12)

+This course is a graduation option for French Immersion students.
 This course is for students who want to understand how the dramatic changes of 20th century influence us today.
-The rapid development of communication and transportation technologies in the 20th century led to profound changes in identities.
+The rapid development-of communication and transportation technologies in the 20th century led to profound changes in identities.
 The breakdown of imperialist structures and the evolution of the nation-state created new economic and political systems.
 Students will learn methods of historical inquiry (Big Six Historical Thinking Concepts) and apply them to interpret, analyze key events.
 The rise and fall of authoritarian regimes, civil wars, and human rights movements will be studied from a broad spectrum of locations, and cultural backgrounds.